 - There is also published evidence that suggests applying bacterial mitigation strategies at the time of surgery in the form of the 14-Point-Plan reduces the incidence of this disease.

-- BIA-ALCL usually presents with delayed swelling of the affected breast or less frequently with a lump (or both) for no apparent reason from generally three to 14 years after the original implant surgery (average over seven years).
+- BIA-ALCL usually presents with delayed swelling of the affected breast or less frequently with a lump (or both) for no apparent reason from generally three to 14 years after the original implant surgery (average eight years).
 However, most delayed breast swelling after breast implants are not going to be BIA-ALCL.

 - As with all cancers there are those who present in an early stage and those who present with more advanced disease.
 The disease has an indolent/slow course with most women diagnosed and treated in an early stage (>85%) with symptoms for eight months on average.
 At this stage the disease is cured with surgery alone without the need for chemotherapy, radiotherapy and with no recurrence when performed properly.
 To date, all patients with early stage disease who receive appropriate treatment are cured with surgery alone.